sayankc/maven-api-jmeter-1/README.md

-# maven-api-jmeter-1
-## What is Gatling ?To test , simply execute the following command:
+## To test , simply execute the following command:

   $mvn clean verify